 - Backseat Driver: During surgery, he constantly criticizes Derek (and the Grumps) on their performance while standing over him.
 He also drops food into the patient's wound by accident.

 - Big Eater: Especially during surgery.
 In particular, cranberries.

 - Breakout Character: Is one of the Grumps's most popular interpretations of an in-game character.
 A compilation of his moments even lasts to nearly 50 minutes.
 Danny also notes that if the time between episode releases were seasonal gaps, Hoffman's return would surely invoke Studio Audience cheers.

 - The Cameo: When Danny sees that a lake in Deadly Premonition is named "Lake Cranberry," he briefly brings back Hoffman.

-- Characterization Marches On: The first few times he appeared Arin gave him a deeper old man voice and he was more of a Jerk with some weird streaks than being outright senile then Dan did his signature old man voice and created the insane senile Old man we all know.
+- Characterization Marches On: The first few times he appeared Arin gave him a deeper old man voice and he was more of a jerk with some weird streaks rather than being outright senile.
+Then Dan did his signature old man voice and created the insane senile old man we all know.

 - Cloud Cuckoolander: Routinely goes on tangents about the good ol' days, cranberries, and talks to stuff animals and trees.
 He may be the strangest, wackiest, least lucid character ever to be seen on the show.